 - The point is placed at, and fully defined by, the virtual intersection of those two entities.

 A problem (or at the very least an annoyance) could arise where you are dimensioning a sketch or drawing view and you come to a situation where a virtual sharp is needed.
 You’d have to turn off the dimension tool, create the virtual sharp using the above steps, and then turn the dimension tool back on and create the dimension.
 Not exactly the most streamlined workflow!

-In the 2014 version, SolidWorks has listened to us engineer and designer types and has given us a clever way to create these virtual sharps “on the fly”.
+Fast-forward to 2014, SOLIDWORKS has listened to us engineer and designer types and has given us a clever way to create these virtual sharps “on the fly.”

-Now you can either 4) select the second entity of the dimension, or right-click on it to start the creation of a second virtual sharp, and then 5) place the dimension.
+- Now select the second entity of the dimension, or right-click on it to start the creation of a second virtual sharp.